sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

  According to some authors the domestic or household—the Âvasathya or Vaivâhika—fire is lighted by the student on his return home when his pupilage is completed; but on this point there are many varieties of custom.
 The Pâkayajñas are offered in the household fire.

- A description of the daily life of a Brâhmaṇa is given in the [*Âhnika Sûtravalî*](# "Edited by Pandit Vaidyanârâyaṇa Vitthala."), and may be summarised as follows:
+ A description of the daily life of a Brâhmaṇa is given in the *Âhnika Sûtravalî*[^98], and may be summarised as follows:

+[^98]: "Edited by Pandit Vaidyanârâyaṇa Vitthala."